 Interviews will be extended for dates in September through November and applicants should submit completed applications through ERAS.
 We are seeking to fill at least 2-3 NRMP match slots.
 Our fellowship is growing and will include 8 fellows in 2019 who are a close-knit group of fun and caring colleagues.

-We were just accredited for 5 years by the ACGME!
-We will be surveyed again by them in the fall of 2016.
+We were just reaccredited for 5 more years by the ACGME!
+We will be surveyed again by them in the fall of 2019.

 Your experience as a fellow is an intense first clinical year followed by 2 years where you can; 1) immerse yourself in some aspect of Pediatric Nephrology Research and 2) refine and mature your ability to lead a multidisciplinary team in the care of our patients.

 The clinical experience includes exposure to and immersion in all aspects of inpatient and outpatient nephrology.
 We usually have one or two patients on CVVHD at any time.
 The inpatient service typically has 5-15 patients comprising our primary patients and consults.
 The inpatient team does on average 4 renal biopsies a week.
-We manage on average 20 dialysis patients-mixed equally between peritoneal dialysis and hemodialysis.
+We manage on average 20 dialysis patients, mixed equally between peritoneal dialysis and hemodialysis.
 As of April 2007 we just opened a brand new outpatient Dialysis and Pheresis Unit, with 6 stations and state of the art equipment.
 The dialysis program is growing!
 We provide the plasmapheresis service for the hospital.
-We do 20 kidney transplants a year; many of whom have come from other referring programs to benefit from our expertise in managing infants with ESRD.
+We also do 20 kidney transplants a year; with many of these patients coming from other referring programs so that they may benefit from our expertise in managing infants with ESRD.